Summary

 EDUCATION

-The SPF has granted funds to build or expand several school gardens in and around McKinney and DFW, with a focus on Title 1 schools.
+We have partnered with the McKinney ISD to enhance the education of every 3rd grade student in the district though our annual field trip program.
+We have granted funds to build or expand several school gardens in and around McKinney and DFW, with a focus on Title 1 schools.
 We have also sponsored several local FFA programs.

 AGRICULTURE

-The SPF hosts three North Texas Farm-to-Table Symposiums annually to bring together farmers, ranchers, artisans, chefs, restaurateurs, and local food advocates to network and share ideas.
+The SPF hosts two North Texas Farm-to-Table Symposiums annually to bring together farmers, ranchers, artisans, chefs, restaurateurs, and local food advocates to network and share ideas.
 Our Farm Crisis Fund is dedicated to keeping our farmers in business through natural disasters and economic crises.
 The SPF is an annual sponsor of the Farm and Ranch Freedom Alliance Farm and Food Leadership Conference.

 COMMUNITY